aroussel-data/c_dev/README.md

 # c_dev
-Repo of exercises learnt following Hacking: Art of Exploitation textbook
+Repo of files made while familiarising myself with C language and SDL library.